aicommitmessage/aicommitmessage-releases/README.md

+# AICommitMessage Releases

+This repository contains distribution releases for AICommitMessage.

+## Download

-# AICommitMessage Releases\n\nThis repository contains distribution releases for AICommitMessage.\n\n## Download\n\nCheck the [Releases page](https://github.com/aicommitmessage/aicommitmessage-releases/releases) for the latest DMG downloads.
+Check the [Releases page](https://github.com/aicommitmessage/aicommitmessage-releases/releases) for the latest DMG downloads.